 Although Nino said he has collaborated with the orchestra, he said a stumbling block for him is that the orchestra is geared up to playing choral music and not opera.

-“…with opera music you must have a timpani (or kettle) drum, for example, so if you give [The Symphony Orchestra] a composition that demands that – how are they going to play it?
+“…with opera music you must have a timpani (or kettle) drum, for example, so if you give the Symphony Orchestra Ghana a composition that demands that – how are they going to play it?
 They are going to play it with what they have – piano, violins etc – and that will spoil the beauty of the song,” he said.

 Attitudes to opera